Academic Progression Policy | MSN-Clinical Nurse Educator

-The academic progress of students in the Nursing program is evaluated at the end of each semester.
+The academic progress of students in the Nursing program is evaluated at the end of each 8-week session of courses.
 Progression standards are subject to change based on regulatory, licensing, and/or certification needs.
-Satisfactory progress is contingent upon satisfying the following academic requirements:
+Satisfactory progress is contingent upon satisfying the following academic requirements.

-In addition to Nursing Program Academic Progression policy and Graduate School Academic and Progression policies, the Department of Nursing may generate a warning letter and may recommend that a student be dismissed from the program for any of the following reasons:
+In addition to the Nursing Program Academic Progression policy, the Department of Nursing may generate a warning letter and may recommend that a student be dismissed from the program for any of the following reasons:

-- Unprofessional behavior in academic, laboratory, or practicum settings
+- Unprofessional behavior in academic (online or face to face classes), laboratory, or practicum settings.